Michigan State University's (MSU) online Master of Science in Criminal Justice prepares you to succeed in careers across the criminal justice system.

 - Evaluate the quality of research methods and how such influences confidence in research findings

 - Identify a crime or justice problem and identify a policy to address it

-- Communicate effectively through writing
+- Communicate effectively through writ

 - 3.0 minimum GPA